BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * Import of Stock Manage Settings:
   - Enable the import functionality in bad_connector_woocommerce to transfer Stock Manage Settings from WooCommerce to Odoo.
   - Handle mapping of Stock Manage data during the import process.

+* Import Payment Gateways:
+    - Enable the import functionality in bad_connector_woocommerce to transfer Payment Gateway from WooCommerce to Odoo.
+    - Handle mapping of Payment Gateway data during the import process.

+* Import Currency and UOM:
+    - Enable the import functionality in bad_connector_woocommerce to transfer Currency and UOM Settings from WooCommerce to Odoo.
+    - Handle mapping of Currency and UOM Settings data during the import process.

 **Known issues/Roadmap**